Risk-Sensitive Deep RL: Variance-Constrained Actor-Critic Provably Finds Globally Optimal Policy: Introduction

 Furthermore, our work is closely related to the literature on risk-sensitive reinforcement learning with the variance risk measure.
 The study of the variance of the total returns in a Markov decision process (MDP) dates back to \cite{sobel1982variance}. \cite{filar1989variance} formulates the variance-regularized MDP as a nonlinear program. \cite{mannor2011mean} proves that finding an exact optimal policy of variance-constrained reinforcement learning is NP-hard, even when the model is known.
 More recently, with linear function approximation, \citep{tamar2016learning} proposes a temporal-difference learning algorithm for estimating the variance of the total reward, and \cite{tamar2013variance,prashanth2016variance, prashanth2018risk} propose actor-critic algorithms for variance-constrained policy optimization.
 These works all establish asymptotic convergence guarantees via stochastic approximation \citep{borkar2009stochastic}.
 A more related work is \cite{xie2018block}, which proposes an actor-critic algorithm via Lagrangian and Fenchel duality, which is shown to converge to a stationary point at a sublinear rate under the linear setting.
 In contrast, our work employs deep neural networks, adopts a different KL-divergence regularized policy update, and our algorithm provably finds a globally optimal policy at a sublinear rate.

 {\bf Paper Organization}.
 The rest of this paper is organized as follows.
 In Section~\ref{sec:2}, we briefly introduce some background knowledge.
 In Section~\ref{sec:alg}, we present the VARAC algorithm.
 In Section~\ref{sec:results}, we provide theoretical guarantees for the VARAC algorithm.
+To better illustrate our theory, we provide the analysis of VARAC for risk-sensitive RL with linear function approximation in Section~\ref{sec:linear}.
+In Section~\ref{sec:exp}, we conduct numerical experiments to investigate the empirical performance of our method using two mechanical control environments.
 We conclude the paper in Section~\ref{sec:con}.